A BESEECHING OF THE RAINDROPS

 clicking its stiletto heels on the skylights

-the steep diagonals.
+over the rooftops and their steep diagonals.

 But though big raindrops burst on earth